k78ma/quartz/content/3A/MTE 320/Simple Generator.md

 $$
 The voltage $e_{AB}$ given corresponds to the loop position illustrated in Fig 6-1.

-As the loop rotates, for half a revolution, or $180\degree$, the loop side *bc* is under the face of the south pole and loop side de under the face of the north pole, and $e_{AB}=2vBl$.
+As the loop rotates, for half a revolution, or $180\degree$:
+- *bc* is under the face of the south pole
+- *de* is under the face of the north pole,
+- $e_{AB}=2vBl$.

 Thus, it can be concluded that the output voltage will have a constant value of $2vBl$ for as long as the situation is as described above.

 When the loop sides leave the pole faces, $v$ and $B$ make an angle of $0\degree$ and $180\degree$, and thus, $\vec{v}\times \vec{B}=0$ .
 Therefore, beyond pole faces, we have:
 $$